Sammyknee/nashville_airbnb_housing/README.md

 ### Regression: Is there a signficant relationship between home values and Airbnbs?

-In the final regression model, we found the average number of beds, average number of reviews, number of Superhosts and number of Airbnbs in North Nashville had a significant relationship with the average home value.
+In the final regression model, we found the average number of beds, average number of reviews and Airbnb price had a significant relationship with the average home value.

 ![regression](./images/reg_subplots.png)
 ![coefficients](./images/reg_coefs.png)

-The largest effect on home value came from the number of beds—an increase in the average number of beds by 1 causes a $35k increase in home value.
+The largest effect on home value came from the number of beds—an increase in the average number of beds by 1 causes a $34k increase in home value.
 This could be because as Airbnb’s become larger and can fit more people, the more valuable the average home becomes to an Airbnb owner.

 ### Time Series: Can we predict future average home values?

-Based on AIC values, the best performing model was a SARIMA model with order of (1,1,1) and seasonal order of (1,1,1,12).
-Using exogenous parameters did not improve our predictions.
+Based on AIC values, the best performing SARIMA model had an order of (1,1,1) and seasonal order of (1,1,1,12).
+Using exogenous parameters in the SARIMAX model improved our predictions slightly, but we used the simpler SARIMA model to make future predictions.

 ![forecast](./images/ts_forecast.png)